yereverluvinunclebert/Panzer-StopWatch-Clock-VB6/README.md

 Dependencies:

+The widget is built using unmanaged code, ie, it needs no framework to allow it to operate.
+Microsoft already builds the tiny VB6 runtime as an intrinsic part of all versions of Windows.
+All you will need to run the program is Windows or Linux with Wine.
+If you want to develop the program further you will need the following:

 o A windows-alike o/s such as Windows XP, 7-11 or Apple Mac OSX 11.

 o Microsoft VB6 IDE installed with its runtime components.
 The program runs without any additional Microsoft OCX components, just the basic controls that ship with VB6.

 * Uses the latest version of the RC6 Cairo framework from Olaf Schmidt.

 During development the RC6 components need to be registered.
-These scripts are used to register.
+These scripts are supplied are used to register.
 Run each by double-clicking on them.

 	RegisterRC6inPlace.vbs